sajudson/dataviz-project/README.md

 This is an exploratory visualization for a bike share system that is intended to assist in determine the factors that influence the number and type of users of the system at both daily and hourly intervals.
 It visualizes the impact of quantitative and qualitative attributes, including temperature, humidity and windspeed, day type, and weather conditions, on the number of daily and hour users.

 # The Data
 ## Washington DC Bike Sharing Data Set

 This data set covers a two year period between Jan 2011 and Dec 2012, and contains the following parameters:
   - Date and Time:
-    - Year, month, day, hour. (continuous/temporal)
+    - Year, month, day, hour. (continuous/temporal, may be treated as ordinal or categorical in some cases)
-    - Derived attributes: season, working day, holiday, day of week (categoricaL)
+    - Derived attributes: season (categorical), working day (categorical), holiday (categorical), day of week (ordinal).
-  - Weather:
+  - Weather (rescaled to [0,1])
-    - Temperature (continuous), humidity (continuous), weather situation (categoricaL)
+    - Temperature (continuous), humidity (continuous), weather situation (categorical)
     - Derived attributes:  apparent temperature (continuous)
   - System users:
     - Casual, registered, and total user counts (continuous).

   Raw temporal date and time variables are continuous, but year and month can also function as categorical attributes because of the limited number of unique values (2 and 12 respectively).
-The derived values of season, working day, holiday and day of week were categorical attributes.
+The derived temporal values of season, working day, holiday and day of week were categorical attributes.

-  Weather data parameters are rescaled to range from  0 to 1

-  Derived data were created from other variablesand placed in to t
+  All categorical variables were mapped to integers in the original data set.

 ## Data Processing

 The dataset used from

 Hourly data was imported then aggregated into daily intervals, using mean values for all parameters except casual, registered, and total users (which were summed), and the weather situation, which used the maximum value observed for the day).
-All of the categorical values in the data set remained constant throughout a given day, except for weather situation.
+All of the categorical values in the data set remained constant during a given day, except for weather situation.
 To maintain weather situation as a categorical attribute, the maximum value was used.

 This data is from [UCI Machine Learning Repository: Bike Sharing Data Set](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset)